July Is the Most Honest Month of the Year

 Where TaskCoach.AI Fits

-The reset maps onto TaskCoach.AI almost step for step.
-The Vision feature's Life Audit phase runs the 7-pillar scoring interactively, and the Roadmap phase turns the surviving goals into structure.
-Challenge goals are native 12-week sprints with weekly targets and automatic scoring, so Step 4 doesn't live in a spreadsheet.
-Weekly AI recalibration plus the weekly recap graded against your own baseline is Step 5: the review assembles itself from your actual tasks, habits, and calendar, and the coach flags drift before it compounds into another forgot-pile.
+This reset maps onto TaskCoach.AI almost step for step.
+The Vision feature's Life Audit phase runs the 7-pillar scoring interactively, and the Roadmap phase turns whatever survives into real structure.
+Challenge goals are native 12-week sprints with weekly targets and automatic scoring, so Step 4 never has to live in a spreadsheet.
+Weekly AI recalibration, plus a weekly recap graded against your own baseline, is Step 5 already built in: the review assembles itself out of your actual tasks, habits, and calendar, and the coach flags drift before it compounds into next year's forgot pile.
 Killing a goal is a two-click archive, not a standing reproach.
-The free tier covers the core tools, no credit card.
-Two hours this weekend and the machinery is live at taskcoach.ai.
+The free tier covers the core tools, no credit card required.
+Two hours this weekend and the whole machine is live at taskcoach.ai.

 The Bottom Line

-The year isn't lost; it's half-loaded.
-What's actually at stake in July is whether the second half runs on January's ghosts or on a plan sized for reality.
+The year is half-loaded, not lost.
+What's actually at stake in July is whether the second half runs on January's ghosts or on a plan sized for the person you are right now.

 Two hours: postmortem, audit, three goals, twelve-week sprints, weekly review.
-Kill the dead without guilt.
-The fresh start effect is real, the calendar is handing you a landmark, and late September is one full cycle away.
+Kill the dead ones without guilt.
+The fresh start effect is real, the calendar just handed you a landmark, and late September is one full cycle away.

 More rebuild playbooks live in our habits library.
 Start the clock.